Causes of the Great Recession: Inaccurate credit ratings

 The ratings of these securities was a lucrative business for the rating agencies, accounting for just under half of Moody's total ratings revenue in 2007.
 Through 2007, ratings companies enjoyed record revenue, profits and share prices.
 The rating companies earned as much as three times more for grading these complex products than corporate bonds, their traditional business.
 Rating agencies also competed with each other to rate particular MBS and CDO securities issued by investment banks, which critics argued contributed to lower rating standards.
 Interviews with rating agency senior managers indicate the competitive pressure to rate the CDO's favorably was strong within the firms.
 This rating business was their "golden goose" (which laid the proverbial golden egg or wealth) in the words of one manager.
 Author Upton Sinclair (1878–1968) famously stated: "It is difficult to get a man to understand something when his job depends on not understanding it."
-From 2000-2006, structured finance (which includes CDO's) accounted for 40% of the revenues of the credit rating agencies.
+From 2000 to 2006, structured finance (which includes CDO's) accounted for 40% of the revenues of the credit rating agencies.
 During that time, one major rating agency had its stock increase six-fold and its earnings grew by 900%.

 Critics allege that the rating agencies suffered from conflicts of interest, as they were paid by investment banks and other firms that organize and sell structured securities to investors.
 On 11 June 2008, the SEC proposed rules designed to mitigate perceived conflicts of interest between rating agencies and issuers of structured securities.
 On 3 December 2008, the SEC approved measures to strengthen oversight of credit rating agencies, following a ten-month investigation that found "significant weaknesses in ratings practices," including conflicts of interest.